tech-rules/DAVE2-Keras/README.md

 # DAVE2-Keras
 ## Goal:
-This project was done as part of Udacity Self Driving Car Nanodegree.
-The goal of the project was to implement an end-to-end neural network, for behavioral cloning of a simulated car driver.
+The goal of this project was to implement an end-to-end neural network, for behavioral cloning of a simulated car driver.
 The input to the network are three dashboard-mounted camera images (left, right , and center).
 The output of the network is a single floating point number, representing the steering angle of the car (other car controls e.g. throttle and brake were assumed constant).
 A Unity engine based driving simulator was used for training and testing the network.
-This simulator was provided by Udacity.
-[Linux Driving Simulator](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f0f7_simulator-linux/simulator-linux.zip)
+This simulator was provided by Udacity as part of the Self Driving Car nanodegree program.
+If you wish to try it out, you can download it from: [Download Linux Driving Simulator](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f0f7_simulator-linux/simulator-linux.zip)

+Insert image.
 Track 1 and Track 2 generalization (sharper turns, uphill/downhill, more varying lighting conditions).

 ## Architecture Choices:
 Regression problem.
 Previous published work of real world in Nvidia paper (link) and commai.ai research (link).
 Transfer learning + Fine-tuning using VGG-16 or Inception-v3 (much larger netowrks, meant for classification, less flexibility).